Skip to content

 app_type String Application type

-Template Variables Example
+Template Variable Example

-Event name:
+Event Name:

-Monitor {{ df_monitor_checker_name }} found a fault with {{ df_dimension_tags }}
+Monitor {{ df_monitor_checker_name }} found a failure in {{ df_dimension_tags }}

-Event content:
+Event Content:

 - Region: {{ region }}